mcnuttandrew/ivy-language/README.md

 # Ivy Language

-This is an exported version of the evaluator for the [Ivy](https://github.com/mcnuttandrew/ivy) template language.
+This is an extracted version of the evaluator for the [Ivy](https://github.com/mcnuttandrew/ivy) template language.
 It exposes one method, `evaluateIvyProgram`, which takes the body of an Ivy template (as a JSON formatted string) as well as an object to apply to that body, and returns a JavaScript Object.
 It has a type signature like `evaluateIvyProgram(body: string, settings: Record<string, any>) => Json`.